Temporary vs. permanent change of address

 Yes.
 Most people can request a temporary address change online through USPS.
 However, if you’re relocating out of the country, this request must be made in person at a physical post office branch.

-What happens when my mail forward ends? (extension options)
+What happens when my mail forwarding ends?

-If you return to your original address for at least 45 days after a temporary COA is in place, the timeline resets and you can submit a new request for another 364 days.
+If you return to your original address for at least 45 days after a temporary COA is in place, the timeline resets, and you can submit a new request for another 364 days.
 If you find yourself away from home for over a year, you’ll have to request a permanent address change to continue the forwarding service.